 1. The number of people inappropriately diagnosed with non-celiac gluten sensitivity is high

-Three quarters of the people in the study who reported they had NCGS did not fulfill the criteria for its diagnosis.
-No one knows the true incidence of NCGS because validated biomarkers to diagnose it have not yet been identified.
+Three-quarters of the people who reported they had NCGS did not fulfill the criteria for its diagnosis.
+No one knows the true incidence of NCGS because there is no valid test for gluten sensitivity.
 It appears to be far more common than celiac disease, as indicated by physician experience in celiac clinics, but the actual prevalence is unknown.
 We are in the nascent stages of understanding what NCGS truly is.
 A recent article in Scientific American addresses the current understanding of NCGS, highlighting the possibility that the condition is misnamed and that the symptoms associated with it may be due to other components of wheat.

-2. Medical practitioners are not ruling out celiac disease before diagnosing NCGS
+2. Practitioners not testing for celiac disease before diagnosing NCGS

 3. Dietary compliance in gluten sensitivity is dangerously low